Solid State Bus-Comp: A Large-Scale and Diverse Dataset for Dynamic Range Compressor Virtual Analog Modeling: Introduction

-neural-network-based black-box models have been developed a lot in recent years. ~\cite{la2a} first proposed an autoencoder model to model various audio effects. ~\cite{LSTM-2019} utilized the LSTM model for optimizing the long-term dependencies, followed by~\cite{hrnn} to further expand into the hyper RNN model with an in-detailed comparison between RNN, GRU, and LSTM models.
-To utilize the advantages of CNNs, ~\cite{wavenet-audio} first employed the WaveNet~\cite{wavenet} structure on digital audio effects.
-Based on this work, ~\cite{TCN-2021} proposed a temporal convolutional network (TCN) with larger receptive fields and huge dilation factors. ~\cite{GCN-2023} further improved this architecture by integrating the feature-wise linear modulation (FiLM)~\cite{film} layers in modeling the parameter conditions.
+Although these white-box techniques can deliver high-quality modeling over different devices, the involvement of human experts is often needed, making it hard to automate the modeling process.
+In recent years, neural-network-based black-box models have developed a lot due to their superior ability to model analog devices in a data-driven way.
+To be specific, ~\cite{la2a} first proposed an autoencoder model to model various audio effects. ~\cite{LSTM-2019} utilized the long short-term memory (LSTM) model for optimizing the long-term dependencies, followed by~\cite{hrnn} to further expand into the hyper recurrent neural network (RNN) model with an in-depth comparison between RNN and LSTM models.
+To utilize the advantages of convolutional neural networks (CNNs), ~\cite{wavenet-audio} first employed the WaveNet~\cite{wavenet} structure on digital audio effects.
+Based on this work, ~\cite{TCN-2021} proposed a temporal convolutional network (TCN) with larger receptive fields and huge dilation factors, while ~\cite{GCN-2023} further improved this architecture by integrating the feature-wise linear modulation (FiLM)~\cite{film} layers in modeling the parameter conditions.
 State Space Model (SSM)~\cite{ssm-2022} is another technique to model long-term dependent time series via decomposing a dynamic system into structured state variables. ~\cite{S4-2024} first employed the S4 blocks in VA modeling, obtaining outstanding performances, followed by ~\cite{S6-2024} further adopting the latest S6 model~\cite{mamba}.
-With the development of differentiable digital signal processing (DDSP)~\cite{ddsp}, works are also proposed to utilize the DSP models' explainability and efficiency.
-Specifically, ~\cite{biquad-2020} proposed the differentiable biquad filters for machine learning applications, and ~\cite{klann-2024} integrated the biquad filter modeling with Koopman Networks~\cite{koopman-network} to operate in a higher dimensional state space.
+With the development of differentiable digital signal processing (DDSP)~\cite{ddsp}, works are also proposed to integrate the DSP models' explainability and efficiency with neural networks.
+For instance, ~\cite{biquad-2020} proposed differentiable biquad filters for deep learning applications, followed by~\cite{klann-2024} integrating them with Koopman Networks~\cite{koopman-network} to operate in a higher-dimensional state space.
 These advances have also made the neural grey-box models viable.
-In particular, ~\cite{DRC-2022} utilized the classic white-box DRC~\cite{drc-review-2012} design with MLPs predicting the parameters in each time frame, followed by ~\cite{nablafx} to further simplify the model into parametric Gains for compression and supplementary EQs for non-linear distortion.
+In particular, ~\cite{DRC-2022} utilized the classic white-box DRC~\cite{drc-review-2012} design with multilayer perceptrons (MLPs) predicting the parameters in each time frame, followed by ~\cite{nablafx} to further simplify the model into parametric Gains for compression and supplementary EQs for non-linear distortion.